kchain-solutions/iota-crash-course/README.md

-# 🚀 IOTA MoveVM Crash Course
+# 🚀 IOTA Blockchain Adoption Crash Course

 A hands-on crash course for learning IOTA's Move Virtual Machine (MoveVM) and its unique approach to smart contracts and decentralized identity.
 This repository provides practical examples and step-by-step guides to help developers quickly understand and experiment with IOTA's blockchain technology.